DispatchMe/swiffer/README.md

 ```

 ### Continuous Pipeline
 A Continuous pipeline is a Series pipeline that starts over if all of its tasks have completed successfully.
-It will keep running indefinitely unless you tell it to stop with a **Signal**.
+It will keep running indefinitely unless you tell it to stop with a [Signal](http://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dg-adv.html#swf-dev-adv-signals).

 The below example does the following: